Silas281/githubtest/README.md

-# Takes String input and reverses it
+# Takes String input and display the reverse.